closerdao/tdf-game-guide/01_introduction/getting_started.md

 4. **Project Creation** - Launch your own regenerative initiatives
 5. **Governance Participation** - Help shape the future of the community

-## 🌟 MEASURING SUCCESS
+## 🌟 Exploring Success

-Success at TDF looks different for each person:
+We invite you to explore 4 areas of growth and contribution:

 - **Personal Growth** - Developing new skills and awareness
 - **Community Impact** - Contributing to collective flourishing
 - **Ecological Regeneration** - Helping restore natural systems
 - **Cultural Creation** - Co-creating meaningful experiences and practices

-## 🌿 COMMON CHALLENGES
+## 🌿 Common Challenges

 Every community experience has challenges to navigate: